yugabyte/yugabyte-db/docs/content/v1.3/sample-data/chinook.md

 ### Before you begin

-To install and use the Chinook sample database, you need to have installed and configured YugaByte DB.
+To install and use the Chinook sample database, you need to have installed and configured Yugabyte DB.
 To get up and running quickly, see [Quick Start](/latest/quick-start/).

 ### 1. Download the SQL scripts

-You can download the Chinook database that is compatible with YugaByte DB from the [`sample` directory of the YugaByte DB GitHub repository](https://github.com/YugaByte/yugabyte-db/tree/master/sample).
+You can download the Chinook database that is compatible with Yugabyte DB from the [`sample` directory of the YugaByte DB GitHub repository](https://github.com/YugaByte/yugabyte-db/tree/master/sample).
 Download the following three files.

-- [`chinook_ddl.sql`](https://raw.githubusercontent.com/YugaByte/yugabyte-db/42799a519726c75f502f463795ac6cd3ebda40c2/sample/chinook_ddl.sql) — Creates the tables and constraints
+- [`chinook_ddl.sql`](https://raw.githubusercontent.com/Yugabyte/yugabyte-db/42799a519726c75f502f463795ac6cd3ebda40c2/sample/chinook_ddl.sql) — Creates the tables and constraints
-- [`chinook_genres_artists_albums.sql`](https://raw.githubusercontent.com/YugaByte/yugabyte-db/42799a519726c75f502f463795ac6cd3ebda40c2/sample/chinook_genres_artists_albums.sql) — Loads artist and album information
+- [`chinook_genres_artists_albums.sql`](https://raw.githubusercontent.com/Yugabyte/yugabyte-db/42799a519726c75f502f463795ac6cd3ebda40c2/sample/chinook_genres_artists_albums.sql) — Loads artist and album information
-- [`chinook_songs.sql`](https://raw.githubusercontent.com/YugaByte/yugabyte-db/42799a519726c75f502f463795ac6cd3ebda40c2/sample/chinook_songs.sql) — Loads individual song information
+- [`chinook_songs.sql`](https://raw.githubusercontent.com/Yugabyte/yugabyte-db/42799a519726c75f502f463795ac6cd3ebda40c2/sample/chinook_songs.sql) — Loads individual song information

 ### 2. Open the YSQL shell